Ehlers–Danlos syndrome: Signs and symptoms

 This group of disorders affects connective tissues across the body, with symptoms most typically present in the joints, skin, and blood vessels.
-However, as connective tissue is found throughout the body, EDS may result in an array of unexpected impacts with any degree of severity, and the condition is not limited to joints, skin, and blood vessels.
-Effects may range from mildly loose joints to life-threatening cardiovascular complications.
-Due to the diversity of subtypes within the EDS family, symptoms may vary widely between individuals diagnosed with EDS.
+But as connective tissue is found throughout the body, EDS may result in an array of unexpected impacts with any degree of severity, and the condition is not limited to joints, skin, and blood vessels.
+Effects range from mildly loose joints to life-threatening cardiovascular complications.
+Due to the diversity of subtypes within the EDS family, symptoms may vary widely among people diagnosed with EDS.

 Musculoskeletal

 Musculoskeletal symptoms include hyperflexible joints that are unstable and prone to sprain, dislocation, subluxation, and hyperextension.
-There can be an early onset of advanced osteoarthritis, chronic degenerative joint disease, swan-neck deformity of the fingers, and Boutonniere deformity of the fingers.
-Tearing of tendons or muscles may occur.
+As a result of frequent tissue injury, there can be an early onset of advanced osteoarthritis, chronic degenerative joint disease, swan-neck deformity of the fingers, and Boutonniere deformity of the fingers.
+Tendon and ligament laxity offer minuscule protection from tearing in muscles and tendons, but these problems still persist.

 Deformities of the spine, such as scoliosis (curvature of the spine), kyphosis (a thoracic hump), tethered spinal cord syndrome, craniocervical instability (CCI), and atlantoaxial instability may also be present.
+Osteoporosis and osteopenia are also associated with EDS and symptomatic joint hypermobility.

 There can also be myalgia (muscle pain) and arthralgia (joint pain), which may be severe and disabling.
 Trendelenburg's sign is often seen, which means that when standing on one leg, the pelvis drops on the other side.
 Osgood–Schlatter disease, a painful lump on the knee, is common as well.
 In infants, walking can be delayed (beyond 18 months of age), and bottom-shuffling instead of crawling occurs.

 Skin

 The weak connective tissue causes abnormal skin.
-This may present as stretchy or in other types simply be velvet soft.
+This may present as stretchy or, in other types, simply be velvet soft.
 In all types, some increased fragility occurs, but the degree varies depending on the underlying subtype.
-The skin may tear and bruise easily, and may heal with abnormal atrophic scars; atrophic scars that look like cigarette paper are a sign seen including in those whose skin might appear otherwise normal.
+The skin may tear and bruise easily, and may heal with abnormal atrophic scars; atrophic scars that resemble cigarette paper are a sign seen in those whose skin might appear otherwise normal.
 In some subtypes, though not the hypermobile subtype, redundant skin folds occur, especially on the eyelids.
 Redundant skin folds are areas of excess skin lying in folds.

-Other skin symptoms include molluscoid pseudotumors, especially on pressure points, petechiae, subcutaneous spheroids, livedo reticularis, and piezogenic papules are less common.
+Other skin symptoms include molluscoid pseudotumors, especially on pressure points, petechiae, subcutaneous spheroids, livedo reticularis; piezogenic papules are less common.
 In vascular EDS, skin can also be thin and translucent.
 In dermatosparaxis EDS, the skin is extremely fragile and saggy.